bznein/bznein.github.io/_posts/2019-07-25-I-Survived-The-Advent-Of-Code.md

 Last side note: as I said in the [presentation post](https://bznein.github.io/general/programming/challenges/2018/12/03/Advent-of-code-2018.html) about the challenge, each one is divided into two parts.
 I will give the link to each day when discussing it, but unfortunately you won't be able to see the second part of the challenge without solving the first one.

+(side note: except when noted, I will consider the input to be given inside a single file called *input.txt*
 ## So, let's start!
 ### [Day 1](https://adventofcode.com/2018/day/1)
 This is a really simple warm-up day (the fastes solver took just ***26 SECONDS*** to complete the first part!) which we can summarize as follows: